-The following information (in thousands of \$, except per share amounts) is prepared in accordance with IFRS and is derived from, and should be read in conjunction with, our interim and annual consolidated financial statements for each of the past eight quarters.
-Consistent with the preparation and presentation in our Annual Financial Statements, these unaudited quarterly results are presented in USD.
+The following information (in thousands of \$, except per share amounts) is prepared in accordance with IFRS and is derived from, and should be read in conjunction with, our Annual Financial Statements and the interim condensed consolidated financial statements for each of the past eight quarters.
+Consistent with the preparation and presentation in our Annual Financial Statements, unaudited quarterly results are presented in USD.
 The determination of functional currency for the Company and each of its subsidiaries and associates is that which is disclosed in the consolidated Annual Financial Statements.